OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-15.md

 ## Romans 15:29

-I know that when I come to you, I will come in the fullness of the blessing of Christ.
+I am confident that when I come to you, I will arrive with the full blessing of Christ.

 ## Romans 15:30